Professor Alan Winston (lead clinician clinical trials centre)

 Clive Matthews

-Clive is an accredited Clinical Research Practitioner.
-His research journey started in 2015 at St Stephens AIDS Trust at Chelsea and Westminster Hospital.
-He then went on to work on human challenge research for a private CRO, before joining the Infectious Diseases research team here at Imperial College in December 2021.
+Clive is an accredited clinical research practitioner.
+Their research journey started in 2015 at St Stephens AIDS Trust at Chelsea and Westminster Hospital.
+He then went on to work on human challenge research for a private contract research organisation, before joining the infectious diseases research team at Imperial College in December 2021.

 Professor Graham Taylor did his medical training at the University of Birmingham, graduating in 1981.
 He completed his general internal medicine training in England and Wales, before moving to the Solomon Islands in 1988, where he was chief medical officer (medicine) until 1991.
-On his return to the UK, he joined St Mary’s Hospital Medical School as a MRC Clinical Research Fellow, working on HIV Clinical Trials.
-In 1992 he co-founded the HTLV-1 research clinic (now the National Centre for Human Retrovirology), and the HIV Antenatal service at Imperial College London.
+On his return to the UK, he joined St Mary’s Hospital Medical School as an MRC clinical research fellow, working on HIV clinical trials.
+In 1992 he co-founded the HTLV-1 research clinic (now the National Centre for Human Retrovirology, and the HIV antenatal service at Imperial College Healthcare NHS Trust.
+He is currently head of the Section of Virology and head of the Molecular Diagnostics Unit at Imperial College London.
+His clinical and research interests are improving the diagnosis and treatment of HTLV-1 associated diseases, prevention of HTLV-1 transmission, managing HIV in pregnancy and the application of molecular tools to diagnose bacterial and fungal infections causing sepsis.

 Professor Graham Cooke

-Professor Graham Cooke is an NIHR research professor of infectious diseases, based in the Department of Infectious Disease at Imperial College London.
-He leads the Infection and Antimicrobial Resistance theme for the NIHR Imperial Biomedical Research Centre (BRC).
+Professor Graham Cooke is an NIHR senior investigator, based in the Department of Infectious Disease at Imperial College London.
+He leads the infection and antimicrobial resistance theme for the NIHR Imperial Biomedical Research Centre (BRC).
 A major focus of his research has been to provide the scientific evidence underpinning efforts to eliminate viral hepatitis as a public health threat through investigation of disease burden, modelling, and clinical studies (PROLIFICA and STOPHCV consortia and STOPHCV-1 trial).
 In response to Covid-19, he co-ordinated the virtual Covid-19 theme of the NIHR Imperial BRC and was a member of the World Health Organisation Covid-19 treatment guidelines group.
 He led clinical development of the COVIDnudge diagnostic and is a principal investigator for the REACT studies which have recruited over 3 million people to self-testing studies for Covid-19.

 Dr Borja Mora-Peris